HMS Warrior (1860): Armament

-The armament of the Warrior-class ships was originally intended to be 40 smoothbore, muzzle-loading 68-pounder guns, 19 on each side on the main deck and one each fore and aft as chase guns on the upper deck.
+The armament of the Warrior-class ships was originally intended to be 40 68-pounder guns, a smoothbore muzzle-loading design, 19 on each side on the main deck and one each fore and aft as chase guns on the upper deck.
 The 7.9 in 68-pounder had a range of 3200 yd with (solid) round shot.
 During construction the armament was changed to include 10 Armstrong 110-pounder guns, an early rifled breech loader (RBL) design, along with 26 68-pounders, and four RBL Armstrong 40-pounder guns with a calibre of 4.75 in and a maximum range of 3800 yd.
 It had been planned to replace all the 68-pounders with the innovative 110-pounder, whose 7 in shell could reach 4000 yd, but poor results in armour-penetration tests halted this.
-During the first use in action of a 110-pounder aboard HMS Euryalus in 1863, the gun was incorrectly loaded and the vent piece was blown out of the breech when fired.
+During the first use in action of a 110-pounder aboard in 1863, the gun was incorrectly loaded and the vent piece was blown out of the breech when fired.
 They were labour-intensive to load and fire, and were henceforth only used with a reduced propellant charge, which left them ineffective against ironclad ships.

 All the guns could fire either solid shot or explosive shells.
 The 68-pounders could also fire molten iron shells, filled with iron melted in a furnace between the two forward boilers.
 The 40-pounder Armstrong guns were replaced with a better design of the same calibre in 1863.
 Warriors original armament was replaced during her 1864–1867 refit with 24 7-inch and four 8 in rifled muzzle-loading (RML) guns.
 The ship also received four RBL Armstrong 20-pounders for use as saluting guns.
 The RML 8-inch gun could penetrate 9.6 in of wrought iron armour at the muzzle, and the RML 7-inch gun could pierce 7.7 in.